 Remember that California Family Code 3020(b) specifically states that it is the public policy of this state:

 The Legislature finds and declares that it is the public policy of this state to assure that children have frequent and continuing contact with both parents after the parents have separated or dissolved their marriage, or ended their relationship, and to encourage parents to share the rights and responsibilities of child rearing in order to effect this policy, except where the contact would not be in the best interest of the child, as provided in Section 3011.

-How to get custody as a father?
-The alienating or uncooperative mother
+How to get custody as a father when faced with the alienating or uncooperative mother?

-This is the hardest thing a parent can go through.
+This is the hardest thing a father who wants to get custody can go through.
 Unfortunately, although it is not necessarily gender specific, certain parents refuse to reasonably communicate, co-parent and even go as far as alienating the children from the other parent.

 It is important for you to know, as a father, that if you do nothing, the chances of you being able to ever get joint or primary custody of your children may reduce significantly.
 That is because children who are consistently alienated from one parent overtime may, as they get older, not want to spend time with that parent and, once the child reaches a certain age, California law does allow the child to have a voice in the family law process and allows the child to state a preference in custody cases.

 How to get custody as a father?
 What is your next best step?